 We have been working on this product with Coeliac UK for a number of years.
 Our staff are currently being fully trained on the new product ready for its launch in November, to make sure that they understand the controls around handling gluten-free pizzas and ingredients.

-in place, which have been thoroughly tested to ensure our gluten-free product is suitable for coeliacs.
+We have a range of controlsin place, which have been thoroughly tested to ensure our gluten-free product is suitable for coeliacs.
 These include:

 · The gluten-free bases are made in dedicated central production facilities.